Displaying Sensor States

-If you want to verify the state of a robot, you may want to check the state values of the sensors mounted on it.
-Choreonoid provides the following functions for doing this.
+When checking the state of a robot, you may want to check the state values of sensors mounted on the robot.
+Choreonoid provides the following functions for this purpose:

 • Body State View